Everything You Need to Know About Money as a New Immigrant to Canada

 A credit score can be gradually built up by using a credit card and paying the monthly balance off consistently.
 As a new immigrant, the odds are that you may only qualify for a secured credit card immediately following your immigration.
 These secured cards require a deposit, but since the card issuers report your payments to the credit bureaus, you’ll increase your score over time.
 Always pay your full balance every month so you don’t have to pay interest charges.

 Simply put, real estate in Canada is very expensive.
-The major cities of Toronto and Vancouver have some of the highest real estate prices in the world, and owning a home in one of those cities may be unattainable for recent immigrants to Canada.
-The good news is that outside of those two cities, prices are much more reasonable.
+The major cities of Toronto and Vancouver have some of the highest real estate prices in the world.
+The good news is that outside of those two cities, prices are much more reasonable and there are many top places to live in all parts of the country.

 Many new immigrants believe that owning a home is the key to financial success, but with prices where they’re at now, that may not be true.
 Sure, real estate prices have skyrocketed as of late in Canada, but if you stretch out your budget just to own a home, things could get complicated.